 Another great substitute is dried shrimp.
-Dried shrimp are shrimp that have been sun-dried and shrunk to thumbnail size and provide a delicious umami taste.
+Dried shrimp have been sun-dried and shrunk to thumbnail size, providing a delicious umami taste.

 *An equal amount of dried shrimp may be substituted for the salted shrimp.

-Furthermore, red miso paste is full of glutamic acid, the same element responsible for the savory, umami flavor.
+Furthermore, red miso paste contains glutamic acid, the same element responsible for the savory, umami flavor.
 It is salty and pungent, and you’ll only need a little bit to add some serious umami to your kimchi.

 All in all, there are quite a few salted shrimp substitutes.
-Don’t forget you can always use them for experimenting with making your own kimchi recipes.
+Don’t forget you can always use them for experimenting with your kimchi recipes.